 So focus on “times that work for bigger segments of your audience and promote automated webinar replays to the rest of your audience.

-An important point to note is that research focusses on attendance rates through the week and not the day that the webinar registration took place.
+An important point to note is that research focuses on attendance rates throughout the week and not the day that the webinar registration took place.
 You’re likely to see different data on when people register as they plan their time.

 Best time for automated webinars